 When your hydraulic oil is low, add more hydro oil until the fluid level reaches the full level when your hydraulic oil is cool.
 It’s also a good idea to check for hydraulic fluid leaks to make sure your fluid level isn’t low due to a leak.

 When you operate your Husqvarna lawn mower with bad hydraulic fluid or low fluid, the oil is not able to efficiently lubricate the hydraulic system causing increased friction and overheating of the hydraulic fluid.

-Hot hydraulic fluid can also be a result of more extensive damage.
-I highly recommend taking the lawn mower into your local Husqvarna dealership if you experience leaking.
+Hot hydraulic fluid can also be the result of more extensive damage.
+I highly recommend taking the lawn mower to your local Husqvarna dealership if you experience leaking.

-If your lawn mower runs fine when it is cold, but stops running when it gets hot, you should have an experience mechanic check your transmission.
+If your lawn mower runs fine when it is cold, but stops running when it gets hot, you should have an experienced mechanic check your transmission.

 Air in the Hydraulic System in Your Husqvarna Lawn Mower

 After changing the hydraulic fluid on serviceable transmissions, you must bleed all of the air out of the system.
 Trapped air in the transmission can make your lawn mower move slowly.